Online Petitions: Is it time to get rid of the clipboard?

 How do online petitions work?

-There are a couple different reliable, cost-efficient ways to go about building your grassroots capacity online.
+There are a couple different reliable, cost-efficient ways to go about using online petitioning to build your grassroots capacity digitally.
 The list-building landscape has changed a lot over the past couple of years, and the tactics you choose to expand your supporter base will depend on your budget, timeline, and geography, among other factors.

 Cost Per Acquisition